faassen/secretweblog_zola/content/posts/the-challenges-of-version-management-in-an-eggified-world.md

 tags = ["packaging", "python"]
 +++

-# the challenges of version management in an eggified world

 Zope 3, and [Grok](http://grok.zope.org) in the last few months have been switching to a brave new eggified world of installation.
 The idea is that you compose your Zope application from a large amount of smaller packages, each providing their own components.
-I've sometimes described this Zope as an *integrated megaframework*.
-Zope is an *integrated* framework where packages follow common coding conventions, and the component architecture defines a way for packages to work with each other.
+I've sometimes described this Zope as an _integrated megaframework_.
+Zope is an _integrated_ framework where packages follow common coding conventions, and the component architecture defines a way for packages to work with each other.
 Grok tries to step up by aiming for an integrated feel for developers.
-At the same time, Zope is a *megaframework*, allowing you to swap in best of breed components as they come available.
+At the same time, Zope is a _megaframework_, allowing you to swap in best of breed components as they come available.
 Don't like zope.formlib?
 Swap in z3c.form for your form generation needs instead.